National Care Planning Council

 Medicaid provides nursing home coverage for elderly people over age 65 and for younger disabled people on SSI.
 Except for 13 states that test for income, in all other states, a person can receive Medicaid nursing home if assets are less than $2,000 and income is not sufficient to pay the full cost of care.
 Medicaid will make up the difference.
 Medicaid waivers are used to cover home care and assisted living services in all states.
 But in many states nursing homes are favored over these waiver programs.

-Article: Understanding Medicaid Long Term Care
+Article: About Medicaid Long Term Care

 Find a Medicaid Planner